 Function in Summer:

 Potassium, which is involved in the regulation of osmotic balance, stomatal opening and carbohydrate metabolism is the main nutrient associated with fruit size, sweetness and stress resistance.
-It promotes tolerance to high temperature and assists in transporting sugars to developing fruit.
+It promotes tolerance to high temperature and assists in transporting sugars to developing fruit in Mango production.

 Deficiency Symptoms: